jacobhenn/gpxa/README.md

   path              a path to a gpx file

 Options:
-  -t, --track       which track in the gpx file to analyze (0-based). not necessary if
+  -t, --track       which track in the gpx file to analyze (0-based index). not
-                    there is only one track.
+                    necessary if there is only one track.
   -p, --pretty      when to print stat names and units. values: always, auto,
                     never. auto detects if output is being piped. defaults to auto.
-  -u, --dist-units  distance units to use. ft for feet and m for metres.
+  -d, --dist-units  distance units to use. ft for feet and m for metres.
                     defaults to metres.
-  -v, --speed-units speed units to use. values: km/h, mi/h, m/s, ft/s, min/km,
+  -s, --speed-units speed units to use. values: km/h, mi/h, m/s, ft/s, min/km,
-                    min/mi. defaults to (mi|km)/hr depending on --dist-units.
+                    min/mi. defaults to mi or km per hr depending on --dist-units.
+  -o, --output      what to display in output. comma-separated list of values.
+                    values: total-dist, total-time, avg-speed, median-speed,
+                    max-elev, min-elev. order of values does not affect order of output. defaults to all of them.
   --help            display usage information
 ```

 ## examples